Singh8700/redux/README.md

   reducers:{
-    #create your method in reducers
+    /*create your method in reducers*/

     add(state,action){